csf90-uk/weather-app/README.md

 # weather-app
-Weather app for Monday.com interview process.
+Weather app that retrieves data for a given city from OpenWeather via API.
+Displayed in a simple web widget.
 Carl Fazekas, 2022.